Best toy cars with eyes for pretend play

 They are 4 safe, soft vehicles, including a school bus, family car, fire truck and police car with cheerful colors.

-It is a nice introduction for your child to friction cars.
-They can pull them back and they ride nicely on the floor.
+It is a fun first introduction for your child to friction cars.
+They can pull them back and they can ride across the floor.
 Real cause and effect toys.

-They are also safe to put in the mouth for exploring.
-And Melissa & Doug has anticipated this by being able to detach the fabric cars from the undercarriage.
+They are also safe to put in the mouth to explore.
+And Melissa & Doug has anticipated this through the fabrics cars can be detached from the chassis.

 They are attached with Velcro and so you can just put them in the wash.

-They are good for the price, but they are equal to 4 cars, which makes the set a bit more expensive, and you don't actually need 4.
+They are good for the price, but they are equal to 4 cars which makes the set slightly more expensive, and you don't actually need 4.

 But very fun to play and they last a long time.